ci-for-research/self-hosted-runners/mac-os-virtualbox/README.md

 ## Server side configuration

 1. Create a new virtual machine in VirtualBox.
 It's recommended to give it at least 4 GB memory, 2 CPUs, and 20 GB disk space (dynamically allocated).
+1. check the viruatlBox Network manager in thh main menu go to viruatlBox Network manager
+        - make sure that the _viruatlBox Network Adapter_ exists (name vboxnet0) and the DHCP Server is enables
 1. For the new virtual machine, go to _Settings_ > _Storage_, then under _IDE controller_ select the item marked _Empty_.
 Then click the icon to load something into the virtual optical disk, then select the Ubuntu iso file.
 1. For the new virtual machine, go to _Settings_ > _Network_
     1. On the _Adapter 1_ tab,